-This website presents the results of a three-year research project examining the politics of bank regulation in developing countries, with a focus on Low and Lower-Middle Income Countries (LMICs).
-The project is led by Professors Emily Jones and Ngaire Woods (Blavatnik School of Government, University of Oxford), and Professor Thorsten Beck (Cass Business School, University of London).
-It brings together a team of researchers with expertise in political economy of banking regulation in eleven countries on three continents.
+This website presents the results of a five-year research project (2015–2020) exploring the politics of banking regulation in developing countries, with a focus on Low and Lower-Middle Income Countries (LMICs).
+The project is led by Dr Emily Jones (Blavatnik School of Government, University of Oxford) in collaboration with Professor Ngaire Woods (Blavatnik School of Government, University of Oxford) and Professor Thorsten Beck (Cass Business School, University of London).
+It brings together a team of researchers with expertise in political economy of banking regulation in eleven countries across Africa, Asia, and Latin America.

 Emily Jones (Principal Investigator), Thorsten Beck, Pritish Behuria, Florence Dafe, Rebecca Engebretsen, Hazel Gray, Ousseni Illy, Peter Knaack, Natalya Naqvi, Seydou Ouedraogo, Ricardo Soares de Oliveira, Que-Giang Tran-Thi, Radha Upadhyaya, Tu-Anh Vu-Thanh, Toni Weis, Ngaire Woods, Alexandra Zeitz

 Funded by the UK Economic and Social Research Council (Grant ES/L012375/1) under the DFID-ESRC Growth Research Programme.

 There is surprisingly little evidence that compliance with international standards – the Basel banking standards - actually improves financial stability or the wider performance of the banking system in developing countries.
 Developing countries are chronically under-represented in the international standard-setting bodies that govern global finance.
 This leads to international standards that are ill-suited for regulating banks in many developing countries, particularly those with nascent financial markets, resource-constrained regulators, and relatively small banks.